lolo859/vodka-dev/docs/vodka-lib-usage.md

 ### `vodka::library::kernel`

-This namespace is responsible for the transcoding of internal libraries function call.
+This namespace is responsible for the transcoding of the kernel internal libraries function call.

 ---